robertduplock/scifibooks.club/content/en/blog/star-trek-voyager-complete-series-rewatch-and-review.md

 Once I accepted that _Voyager_ was an imperfect, wildly inconsistent, occasionally derivative, monster-of-the-week show — I found myself having a great time watching it.
 In an age of complicated, violent, serialised tv shows, it was nice to watch family friendly, self contained stories.
 I could watch an episode here or there without feeling an urge to go crazy and binge.
 I could watch it while I was cooking.
 I could watch an episode while I ate lunch, my dog Charlie snoozing on the couch beside me.

 _Voyager_ has a lot of strong points that are sometimes overlooked.
 The cast is exceptional, and every actor brings their A-game to the set, and does their absolute best even when the material isn't perfect.
 Kate Mulgrew shines as Captain Janeway.
 The show took surprising risks, often launching an episode on an alien world with a set of unfamilar faces — as slowly the connection back to _Voyager_ was revealed.
 Tuvok delivers some hilarious lines.
 Harry and Tom are a crack up with their Captain Proton holodeck adventures.
 At it's best, _Voyager_ was uniquely charming and so much fun to watch.
 At it's worst, it was often still goofy and fun.

+If you want to love _Voyager_, you simply have to accept it for what it is.
+Is it as good as TNG?
+For me, no. But that's not really the point.
+Because it is, ultimately, it's own show.
+It's no wonder the show has had a real resurgence of late.
+Thanks to Netflix and Paramount+, fans are either rediscovering the show or watching it for the first time.
+It was the last of it's kind.
+TNG, DS9 and VOY are all birds of a feather.
+But for me, _Voyager_ will always remind me of that 13 year old boy, setting up his VCR to record the show; the boy who couldn't wait to find out what this weeks adventure would be.